Atlantic City casino PILOT bills up for Assembly, Senate vote Monday

 One was Sen. Troy Singleton, D-Burlington.

-“The disappointment in simplest terms, there are significant issues here and no one (from the casino industry) thought it was important enough to be here,” Singleton said.
-“I don’t like how this came about ... but I will vote yes with grave reservations.”
+“The disappointment in simplest terms, there are significant issues here, and no one (from the casino industry) thought it was important enough to be here,” Singleton said before his vote Dec.
+6. “I don’t like how this came about ... but I will vote yes with grave reservations.”

-Again after the Assembly committee hearing, in which no one from CANJ spoke, Lupo said a representative had been in the audience.
+Again after the Assembly committee hearing, in which no one from Casino Association spoke, Lupo said a representative had been in the audience.

+Casino workers and anti-smoking groups say legislators are rushing through tax breaks for At…

 Singleton said he voted yes to protect jobs.